Table of Contents

 Label values - One or multiple measures to be show as shape, point or route labels on the map.

-Chart/size value - Assign a measure to this field for value based sizing of minicharts or line weights.
+Route weight value - Assign a measure to this field for value‑based line weights.

 Hierarchy definition - Custom shape hierarchies can be defined here.